Saidiibrahim/Medium_blog/README.md

-# Finance
+# MyProjects
-Code for DIY investing in the stock market
+Code for used in my data science projects